-If your dog is lost
+What to do if your dog is lost

 The first thing to consider if your dog is lost is its state of mind at the time.
 There are three major reasons dog can be lost.
 Opportunistic: They discover a way to escape, and curiosity leads them away.
 Exploration: They can actively escape because of the need to explore — commonly seen in intact males and some breeds of hounds.
 Panic: The most common reason dogs are lost around the Fourth of July but also seen in cases of traumatic events, like natural disasters or car accidents.
 Opportunistic dogs are the least likely to wander too far and may even return on their own.
 On the other hand, panicked dogs may run blindly for blocks or miles, and then wander lost for days.